-- Learn that it's okay to talk about sexuality and ask questions about it. - Develop positive feelings about their own bodies, including the sexual parts. - Feel good about themselves as male or female persons and be aware of their full human potential regardless of their gender. - Understand their body rights and responsibilities, i.e., that each person has the right to determine who will touch his/her body, particularly the sexual parts.
+- Learn that it's okay to talk about sexuality and ask questions about it. - Develop positive feelings about their own bodies. - Feel good about themselves and be aware of their full human potential regardless of their gender identity. - Understand their body rights and responsibilities, i.e., that each person has the right to determine who will touch their body.

-Based on our philosophy and goals regarding young children's learning about sexuality, the staff at Rutgers-Livingston Day

-Care Center will implement the following procedures:
+Based on our philosophy and goals regarding young children's learning about sexuality, the staff at Rutgers-Livingston Day Care Center will implement the following procedures:

-Regarding CURRICULUM, we will use teachable moments when they arise to address such topics as accurate names for body parts, including genitals; identification of differences between male and female genitals; boys grow up to be men and girls grow up to be women; babies grow inside the mother's uterus; how families provide for babies' needs; body rights and assertiveness skills.
+Regarding CURRICULUM, we will use teachable moments when they arise to address such topics as accurate names for body parts, including genitals; identification of differences between bodies; babies grow inside a mother's uterus; how families provide for babies' needs; body rights and assertiveness skills.

 Questions about how babies are born or get started will be referred to the parents.

-Regarding RESOURCES, we will make accessible for both sexes, in equal amounts, an assortment of resources on bodies, birth, babies, families, feelings, relationships, and touching such as anatomically correct baby dolls, puzzles, books, song tapes/CDs, pictures, videos, dress-up clothes, and baby care equipment for dolls or pretend play.
+Regarding RESOURCES, we will make accessible for all children, in equal amounts, an assortment of resources on bodies, birth, babies, families, feelings, relationships, and touching such as anatomically correct baby dolls, puzzles, books, music, pictures, videos, dress-up clothes, and baby care equipment for dolls or pretend play.